Himarimã language

-Himarimã is the presumed language of the uncontacted Hi-Merimã people in Amazonas, Brazil.
+Himarimã is the language of the uncontacted Hi-Merimã people in Amazonas, Brazil.
 A contact may have happened in 2007.
 A wordlist was recorded, but was later lost.
 The language is believed to be Arawán per testimonies from the Suruwahá and Banawá.

+History

+A group of ten Marimã were illegally contacted in 1986 by missionaries; all the adults died and five of the children were adopted by non-Indigenous families.
+The only child alive as of 2024, named Atxu Marimã, had provided a list of 105 words to Adolpho Killian, an employee of the Fundação Nacional dos Povos Indígenas (FUNAI) when he was around eight years old and could still speak the language.